crispcat/swmon/README.md

 <a href="https://ibb.co/ZzqLKtj"><img src="https://i.ibb.co/d48W61T/img-2.png" alt="img-2" border="0"></a>

-- **[Set](https://support.nagios.com/forum/viewtopic.php?f=7&t=60813) Nagios `interval_length` to `1` for "realtime" monitoring.**
+- **[Set](https://support.nagios.com/forum/viewtopic.php?f=7&t=60813) Nagios `interval_length` to `1` if you need "realtime" monitoring for a while**
 - **Swmon will not entirely rewrite your map.
 Swmon will not delete any host already on the map.
-  If the map exists it will only add new hosts found, and update data for the old hosts (links etc).
+  If the map exists it will only add a new hosts found and update data for the old hosts.
   So, you can safely customize map and then run swmon scans.
-Use -f flag if you want to delete some old hosts not presented in the network anymore.**
+Use the -f flag if you want to delete some old hosts not presented in a network anymore.**
 - **Contact me if you run into some issues.
 I don't have access to any big enough network to test all possible cases.**

 ## Licence